Plande will assist in a professional, personal and cost-effective manner. We have huge experience in the complex planning system.

 We have worked across a wide range of different Local Planning Authorities and have obtained planning permission numerous times in locations such as:

 Cheshire East Council; Manchester City Council; Trafford Council; Cheshire West & Chester Council; Stockport Council; Warrington Borough Council; Salford City Council; Flintshire County Council; Denbighshire County Council; Liverpool City Council; Wrexham Council; Bury Council; Tameside Council to name a few in the North as well as in London and surrounding areas.

 We have also obtained planning permission in Scotland, Wales & England.

-Planning permission for extension projects generally falls under two categories; those allowable under permitted development and those requiring planning consent.
+Permission for house extensions projects fall under two categories; those allowable under permitted development and those requiring planning consent.

-Planning permission costs are difficult to generalise as the scale, type and complexity of each application varies dramatically.
-The level of supporting information (for example ecology or tree surveys) will be determined by local validation lists, local policies and/ or context.
+The level of supporting information (for example ecology or tree surveys) will be determined by local validation lists, local policies and/or context.

-In order to help reduce the costs associated with obtaining approval, the appointment of an experienced planning consultant can be beneficial not only to reduce the time associated with the process but to minimise the costs associated, including re-designs, re-submissions and appeals.
+In order to help reduce the costs associated with obtaining approval, the appointment of Plande will be beneficial.
+This will reduce the time associated with the process and minimise the costs associated, including re-designs, re-submissions and appeals.

 Developing strategies for how to get planning permission is a vital part of what we do at Plande.
-Working on a range of different projects, at different scales and in different locations we can assist with your project.
+We can assist with a wide range of different projects at different scales and in different locations

 Whether you need an expert on your team to secure permission for a major mixed-use scheme or a unique self-build home, our fresh planning insights will help you achieve your goal.